shishirx34/Udacity/Machine Learning Engineer Nanodegree/chestray_capstone/src/README.md

 ```

 This python script will generate the relevant images exploring the data from the dataset in `src\Generated\data-exploration-images` folder.

+### Preprocessing

+`preprocessor.py` contains the code for pre-processing the data before the model is trained.
+In this script we get rid of all the features apart from the image file names.
+Also, as part of preprocessing stage we load the image data and sampled by weights.

 ### Training Models